squell/fastavr/README.md

 the flags.
 This should only be noticeable when using SES/SEV/SEO/CLS/CLV/CLO or writing SREG via I/O-space

-* No self-programming ability (no SPM instruction).

-* No support for Reduced Core AVR; the DES instruction is supported as a hook for a C function (demonstrated in the `des-support` branch)
+* SPM and DES instructions are supported as hooks for C functions; see the `des-support` branch for a AVR-compatible emulation of the DES instruction.

-* Cycle count is not correct for XMEGA microcontrollers.
+* No support for Reduced Core AVR; cycle count not correct for XMEGA microcontrollers.

 * Not all illegal opcodes will result in an error.
 Neither will out-of-bounds SRAM accesses.

 * The core has not yet been ported to x86-64.